-Use the step by step instructions to make rustic DIY Walnut Baby Jesus Christmas ornaments to decorate your Christmas tree!
+Follow the easy step-by-step instructions below to create rustic DIY Baby Jesus Christmas ornaments to decorate your Christmas tree.

-Make a rustic baby Jesus ornament in a half walnut shell with this walnut shell Christmas ornaments tutorial.
-Kids, teens, and adults can make this easy Christmas craft.
-Crafting a baby Jesus ornament in a half walnut shell manger is a wonderful way to spend time connecting with the kids this holiday season.
+Make Baby Jesus ornament crafts in a half-walnut shell with this DIY walnut shell Christmas ornament tutorial.
+Kids, teens, and adults can make this easy baby Jesus Christmas craft.
+Crafting a baby Jesus ornament in a half-walnut shell is a beautiful way to connect with the kids while creating something meaningful.
+Making these Christmas ornaments also offers a creative way to share the story of Jesus’ Birth with children.
+You might also enjoy this list of Christmas Traditions.

 Related: Christmas Ornaments Kids Can Make